What Is a Clickwrap Agreement?

 Clickwrap agreements are the best way for businesses to limit their risk without impacting conversion or customer experience.
 Companies add clickwrap agreements to sign up pages, checkout flows, and login pages.

-What makes clickwrap agreements different from an eSignature option is the electronic, “signature” (that barely legible, squiggly line you draw with your mouse or finger) that is placed on a document to memorialize your signature.
+Contract acceptance is an important stage in the contract management process.
+What makes clickwrap agreements different from an eSignature option is the electronic “signature” (that barely legible, squiggly line you draw with your mouse or finger) that is placed on a document to memorialize your signature.
 A clickwrap agreement eSignature is a collection of key data points that comprise an audit trail, confirming that a user “actively assented” to an agreement through an action, such as clicking a button.

-Clickwrap agreements are much more prevalent in B2C businesses where companies are selling products and services exclusively online, but have become a much more prevalent, legally binding way to enter into a contract with another party.
+Clickwrap agreements are much more prevalent in B2C businesses where companies are selling products and services exclusively online, but have become a much more common, legally binding way to enter into a contract with another party in B2B as well.